-The Managing Board is composed of 3 members nominated by the Board of Administrators of the Bank, according to the attributes granted by the Articles of Incorporation, as being Managers of the Bank, as they are defined by the Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, amended and supplemented by Law no. 31/1990 on companies, as follows:
+During the year 2016, the Managing Board has composed of 3 members nominated by the Board of Administrators of the Bank, according to the attributes granted by the Articles of Incorporation, as being Managers of the Bank, as they are defined by the Emergency Ordinance no. 99/2006 on credit institutions and capital adequacy, amended and supplemented by Law no. 31/1990 on companies, as follows: